dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 *Requires 16GB+ USB 2.0 or higher*

 You can prepare the USB installer using [macOS](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html), [Windows](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos), [Linux](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html).
-I recommend using a real Mac or virtual machine to create the installer in order to follow conveniently with the guide.
+I recommend using a real Mac or virtual machine to create the installer in order to follow conveniently with this guide.

 At this point, you have created a macOS Big Sur USB Installer.
 Now, you'd need to make it bootable.
 You'd also need to continue the rest of this guide on a Mac